Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 ![banner](assets/QuickstartHeader.png)

 ### Introduction
-This quickstart guide will review the configuration of the Snowflake Data Source and Snowflake Streaming connectors within Tealium.
-Tealium's Customer Data Hub acts as a high quality data source and a real-time activation engine for Snowflake.
-Use Tealium to capture and send low latency customer interaction data to Snowflake for further analysis or to inform AI initiatives, and automate real-time data activation using Snowflake data across Tealium’s 1300+ integration marketplace.
+This quickstart guide describes how to configure the Snowflake Data Source and Snowflake Streaming connectors within Tealium.
+The Tealium Customer Data Hub acts as a high quality data source and a real-time activation engine for Snowflake.
+Use Tealium to capture and send low latency customer interaction data to Snowflake for further analysis or to inform AI initiatives, and automate real-time data activation using Snowflake data across the 1300+ integration marketplace in Tealium.

 #### Send Data to Snowflake
-- Create a staging table in Snowflake to land the data
+- Create a staging table in Snowflake to land the data.
-- In Tealium, configure the Snowflake Streaming connector
+- In Tealium, configure the Snowflake Streaming connector.
-- Process the data from the staging table to the appropriate tables in Snowflake
+- Process the data from the staging table to the appropriate tables in Snowflake.

 #### Activate Data from Snowflake
-- Identify or create a table or view of data in Snowflake that you want to activate in Tealium
+- Identify or create a table or view of data in Snowflake that you want to activate in Tealium.
-- In Tealium configure the data source by establishing a connection to Snowflake, creating a query to capture only the data needed, map the event and visitor data to appropriate Tealium data attributes
+- In Tealium, configure the data source by establishing a connection to Snowflake, creating a query to capture only the data needed, map the event and visitor data to appropriate Tealium data attributes.
-- Once the connection is established, data is ingested in near real-time (as fast as 2 seconds) and is activated based on business rules
+- After the connection is established, data is ingested in near real-time (as fast as 2 seconds) and is activated based on business rules.

 ### What You'll Need